Blow Molding

 Moisture control becomes non-negotiable in biodegradable blends.
 These materials readily absorb water, and moisture can destabilize melt behavior and accelerate hydrolysis in PLA.
 Drying discipline and controlled handling protect both viscosity and mechanical performance.

-Mechanical properties PHACT A1000P.
-Courtesy of CJ Bioaterials.
+Processing conditions of PHACT A1000P.
+Courtesy of CJ Biomaterials.

 Thermal history also matters because PHAs can be heat-sensitive during compounding.
 Processors typically need mild extrusion temperatures and short residence time to reduce degradation while still achieving dispersion.
 Storage conditions matter as well, because pellets can aggregate when exposed to elevated temperature under humid conditions, which can destabilize feeding and output.

-Processing conditions of PHACT A1000P.
-Courtesy of CJ Bioaterials.
+Mechanical properties PHACT A1000P.
+Courtesy of CJ Biomaterials.

 Why This ANTEC Talk Fits the Moment

 The ANTEC lecture “Compatibilization of Amorphous PHA and PLA for Blown Film Applications” addresses the real engineering bottleneck in compostable flexible packaging: turning promising blends into stable, repeatable blown film production.
-Raj Krishnaswamy, Vice-President of R&D, will discuss how compatibilization strategies can improve performance and processing in amorphous PHA/PLA film systems.
+Raj Krishnaswamy, Vice-President of R&D at CJ Biomaterials will discuss how compatibilization strategies can improve performance and processing in amorphous PHA/PLA film systems.

 For processors, the key question is practical.
 Can compatibilized amorphous PHA and PLA blends deliver stable bubble behavior, acceptable optics, and improved toughness at production rates?
 If your team is building compostable film programs, this session should help you connect polymer design to a processing window you can defend.